 The timeline below shows what a person should expect to experience in the week after they stop taking opiates:

 6–12 hours or 30 hours after the last dose

-According to the American Addiction Centers, people who have been taking short acting opiates will start experiencing symptoms 6–12 hours after their last dose.
-People who have been taking long acting opiates may experience symptoms after 30 hours.
+People who have been taking short-acting opiates will usually experience symptoms 6–12 hours after their last dose.
+People who have been taking long-acting opiates may experience symptoms after 30 hours.

 These initial symptoms may include:

 Symptoms will be at their most intense 72 hours after a final dose.
 Late withdrawal symptoms can include: